pranaone/facedetect-frontend/README.md

 # FaceDetect (Frontend)

-A simple application that detects faces in a given image using Clarifai API.
-Written in JavaScript using React and Node.js Frameworks.
+A simple web application that detects faces in a given image using Clarifai API, written in JavaScript using React and Node.js Frameworks.

 Install Instructions
 ====================